 The great thing about this kind of work is that since you have more control, you can adjust elements of your freelance business to fit your mental health goals.
 I personally focus on earning more in less time because money stresses me out and working over 35 hours a week makes me feel like I don’t have control of my own life.

-Side note: if anyone has a recommendation for mental health resources for Black men, drop them in the comments.
+Side note: If you have a recommendation for mental health resources that hasn’t been mentioned here, drop it in the comments.

 4) Reframe ‘failure’.

 I know a lot of people hate the non-response and rejection that comes with freelancing, but honestly?
 It’s really valuable information.

 As a freelancer, you’re continuously shaping your business to meet the needs and demands of a market.
 So every ignored email and polite “maybe later”?
 That’s a signal that you need to probably need to make some adjustments.

 It might mean you need to rework a subject line or even rethink your niche altogether, but it’s always useful.
 Even outright racist interactions are telling you something about the nature of a person, organization, or even the culture of a niche.

 Learn to find opportunity in failure and you’ll get a lot more life out of your freelance business.

 Listen and take notes.
 Any time anything feels like a failure, stop.
 Then, ask yourself a few questions like